I beg to move,

 It is good if concessions are offered, and there are concessions at the Princess Royal in Telford, but they are complicated to administer and operate.
 People have to prove that they are on benefits, that they have had an appointment and that they have paid their charges.
 Healthcare staff have to administer that system.
 They have to cancel charges and give out refunds and concessions, but that is not what they are there for.
 It is no good saying that if there was more money for hospitals, they would not need to charge for parking, because we all know what happens in many cases.
 In my local hospital, 50% of the revenue goes to CP Plus, the parking contractor, which has to be wrong.

 Another argument that we have heard today is that if there were no parking charges, there would be nowhere for people to park, because anyone who wished to could use the hospital car park.
 It is argued that charges are a disincentive to parking.
 My local hospital trust says that without charges, people might stay all day in the hospital cafés, having refreshments, rather than leaving the site.
 Clearly that is complete nonsense, because even with incredibly high charges, there is nowhere to park.
 All the spaces—and the grass and concrete—are filled.
 The argument that everyone is sitting in a café is simply beyond my comprehension.
-This issue needs to be addressed with careful thought, rather than charges being seen as an instant panacea to a problem, when it clearly is not.
+This issue needs to be addressed with careful thought, rather than charges being seen as an instant panacea to a problem, when they clearly are not.

 Bizarrely, my hospital trust tried to justify the increase by talking to residents about the number of nurses whom the parking revenue has paid for.
 I do not like that argument, because nurses are paid for by taxpayers through Government funding, not by parking charges.
 The increase that it implemented was in the contractual agreement, and nothing whatever to do with the number of nurses whom it employed.